-DCS Children & Young Peoples Services Committee
+Fingal Children & Young Peoples Services Committee

-Children and Young Peoples Services Committees (CYPSC) bring together a diverse range of statutory, community & Voluntary service providers at Local Authority level.
-Their role is to enhance interagency cooperation and to improve the five national outcomes set out in BOBF.
-CYPSCs support implementation at a local level.
+Children and Young People's Services Committees (CYPSC) follow local authority (city and county council) boundaries and plan and co-ordinate services for children and young people aged between 0 - 24 years in their geographic area.
+Their role is to enhance interagency cooperation and to improve the five national outcomes set out in BOBF and reiterated in Young Ireland.
+CYPSCs support implementation of the five national outcomes at a local level.

-They are the strategic interagency structure that brings together the main statutory, community and voluntary providers of services for children, young people and families in the county and Local Authority area.
+They are the strategic interagency structure that brings together the main statutory, community and voluntary providers of services for children, young people and families in the county.